 Laura Packard Tucker

-Packard Tucker holds a Master of Science in Financial Analysis from Portland State University and a Bachelor of Arts in Fine Arts from Alfred University.
+Packard Tucker holds a Master of Science in Financial Analysis from Portland State University and a Bachelor of Arts from Alfred University.

 Master of Science in Financial Analysis, Portland State University

 Bachelor of Arts in Fine Arts, Alfred University